Use Of The Death Penalty In U.S. Near A 25-Year Low, Report Finds

 Four people on death row were exonerated this year, the DPIC report notes.
 Those cases "highlighted systemic problems of racial bias, flawed forensic testimony, inadequate access to quality representation, and prosecutorial misconduct," the report says.

-For instance, Rodricus Crawford was exonerated after he received a new trial, in part, because the lead prosecutor in his original case had "unconstitutionally excluded black jurors on the basis of race."
+For instance, Rodricus Crawford was exonerated after he received a new trial, in part because the lead prosecutor in his original case had "unconstitutionally excluded black jurors on the basis of race."
 Other men were exonerated after trials that depended on circumstantial evidence or contradictory testimony, or after it was revealed that prosecutors had withheld exculpatory evidence.

 Examining the 23 executions that were carried out across the country, DPIC found "systemic problems" tied to concerns about whether inmates received adequate representation or fair judicial review.
 In 90 percent of the cases, the center wrote, there was "significant evidence of mental illness, intellectual disability, brain damage, severe trauma, and/or innocence."